BIOGRAPHY

 Dr. Monica C. Bell is Professor of Law & Associate Professor of Sociology at Yale University.
 She uses sociological theory and methods to explore a wide variety of legal questions, mostly those focused on race and class inequality.
 Some subject matters that Bell has focused on include policing, structural and interpersonal violence, safety and security, welfare and public benefits, and housing and residential segregation.
 Bell uses multiple methods, with an emphasis on qualitative methodology.

-Bell has received recognition for her scholarship, teaching, and mentorship, such as the 2019 Yale Law Women Faculty Excellence Award, the 2021 Jane Addams Article Award from the American Sociological Association, a 2021-22 Visiting Scholar Fellowship at the Russell Sage Foundation, and the 2022 Derrick A. Bell, Jr. Award from the American Association of Law Schools.
-In earlier years, she was honored as a Harry S. Truman Scholar and a George Mitchell Scholar, life-changing opportunities of which she remains actively supportive.
+Bell has received recognition for her scholarship, teaching, and mentorship, such as the Yale Law Women Faculty Excellence Award, the Jane Addams Article Award from the American Sociological Association, a Visiting Scholar Fellowship at the Russell Sage Foundation, and the Derrick A. Bell, Jr. Award from the American Association of Law Schools.
+In earlier years, her life was changed and horizons were expanded by receiving the Harry S. Truman Scholarship and the George Mitchell Scholarship.

 Bell is a first-generation college graduate from South Carolina.
 She holds a B.A. from Furman University, an M.Sc. from University College Dublin, a J.D. from Yale, and a Ph.D. in Sociology & Social Policy from Harvard.
 Between law school and graduate school, Bell clerked for the Hon.
 Cameron McGowan Currie of the U.S. District Court for the District of South Carolina and served as an Arthur Liman Fellow at the Legal Aid Society of the District of Columbia, where her work focused largely on TANF and child support policy.
 Before joining the faculty at Yale, Bell was a Climenko Fellow & Lecturer on Law at Harvard Law School.
 Bell was the first Black woman to serve as a junior member of the Yale Law School faculty and is the second Black woman to receive tenure there.
 She is committed to opening and widening paths previously closed to others in return.